Tamsin Omond: Green Party

 Omond later joined the Green Party of England and Wales.
 In the 2015 general election, they were the party's candidate for East Ham, where they received 2.5% of the vote, finishing fourth.

 Omond ran as a candidate on a joint platform with Amelia Womack to be co-leader of the Green Party of England and Wales in the 2021 Green Party of England and Wales leadership election.
 Omond's candidacy is believed to be the first time a non-binary person has stood for the leadership of a national party.
 Omond and Womack said that their joint candidacy "was aimed at getting more young people involved in the party" and offering "young intersectional feminist leadership".
 The election was in the event won by Carla Denyer and Adrian Ramsay.

 On 1 March 2022, Omond announced that they had left the Green Party of England and Wales, criticising party processes such as conference being "used by terfs as tools to exclude and humiliate trans people."

-In late January 2022 they had tweeted about "a mid term plan" to move to Glasgow with their partner and join the Scottish Greens.
+In late January 2022, Omond tweeted about "a mid term plan" to move to Glasgow with their partner and join the Scottish Greens.
 On 2 March 2022, they tweeted a screenshot showing that they had joined the Scottish Greens, saying that they were glad for the party's "trans inclusive actions" and that they could be in "the arms of a party that listens to marginalised people and takes inclusion seriously" and that they planned to move to Glasgow the following year (2023).